swch/slate/source/index.html.md

 ```

 > The SDK calls hide the implementation of the login.
-In includes a ECDH key exchange, password signing, and the establishment of a session secret key which will be used for all future encryptions.
+Login includes an ECDH key exchange, password signing, and the establishment of a session secret key, which will be used for all future encryptions.
 It also leverages a session token which enables the client to access their session on the server.

 ```json
 {